Examples in the entropy theory of countable group actions: Perturbations

 \end{defn}

 It is shown in \cite[Proposition 3.2]{MR2680430} that compact actions are weakly compact.
 Moreover, weak compactness is an OE-invariant (see the remarks after \cite[Proposition 3.4]{MR2680430}).
-We show below that all weakly compact actions of non-amenable groups have zero Rokhlin entropy.
+It is shown below that all weakly compact actions of non-amenable groups have zero Rokhlin entropy.
 Moreover, because weak compactness is preserved under factors, no factor of a weakly compact action has positive entropy.